Driver strikes 4 pedestrians, kills 1, on sidewalk off Aurora Avenue North

-A driver hit four pedestrians on a sidewalk along Aurora Avenue North with her car Friday afternoon, killing one and injuring the others, and then tried to flee the scene, according to Seattle Police.
+A driver hit four pedestrians on a sidewalk along Aurora Avenue North with her car Friday afternoon, killing one and injuring the others, then tried to flee the scene, according to Seattle police.

-The woman was driving in the northbound lanes near North 40th Street when she struck the pedestrians around 1 p.m.
-Her car hit a pole and rolled back into the roadway, coming to a rest by the median, said Seattle Police spokesman Patrick Michaud.
-The driver got out of the car with minor injuries and ran away, he said.
+The woman was traveling north and tried to turn right on North 39th Street, but couldn’t because she was driving fast, said Seattle police spokesman Patrick Michaud.
+She struck the pedestrians, hit a pole and rolled back into the roadway, coming to a rest near the median around 1 p.m., Michaud said.
+She got out of the car with minor injuries and ran away, he said.

 A witness followed the woman and pointed her out to officers, Michaud said.
-Police have not determined whether impairment was a factor and are taking the driver to Harborview Medical Center for a blood draw, he said.
+Detectives have not determined whether impairment was a factor but will book the woman into King County Jail on investigation of vehicular homicide, according to a statement from police.

-One person was declared dead at the scene and the three others were taken to Harborview, said Seattle Fire spokesman Lance Garland.
-The injured include a 35-year-old man and 25-year-old man in critical condition and a 63-year-old man in stable condition, he said.
+One person was declared dead at the scene and the three others were taken to Harborview, said Seattle Fire Department spokesman Lance Garland.
+As of Friday night, a 23-year-old man was in critical condition in the intensive-care unit, along with a 63-year-old man in serious condition, said hospital spokeswoman Susan Gregg.
+A 25-year-old man is in satisfactory condition, she said.

-A dog escaped from the crash and has not been located, according to Seattle Fire.
+A dog escaped from the crash and has been located, according to the Fire Department.

-Police estimate northbound lanes leading to North 40th Street will be closed through the evening.
-Northbound traffic was being diverted Friday afternoon at Bridge Way North, according to the Seattle Department of Transportation (SDOT), which is warning drivers to expect delays.
+Northbound traffic was being diverted Friday afternoon at Bridge Way North, according to the Seattle Department of Transportation (SDOT), which warned drivers to expect delays.
+All lanes in the area reopened around 6:30 p.m.

-SDOT data shows 39 crashes involving pedestrians and drivers resulted in serious injuries or deaths during the first half of 2019 — the highest number of crashes in the first half of a year since 2010.
-Seven of the crashes occurred on Aurora Avenue North.
-Since then, The Seattle Times has recorded three more crashes on Aurora Avenue North that have resulted in serious injuries or fatalities.
+SDOT data shows 39 crashes involving pedestrians and drivers resulted in serious injuries or deaths during the first half of 2019 — the highest number since 2010.
+Seven occurred on Aurora Avenue North.
+Since then, The Seattle Times has noted three more crashes on Aurora Avenue North that have resulted in serious injuries or fatalities.

 Seattle in 2015 committed to Vision Zero, a national goal to eliminate traffic-related deaths and serious injuries by 2030.
-However, data shows the city lagging.
 Statewide data shows challenges, too.
 Pedestrian and bicyclist deaths across Washington doubled in recent years.

 SDOT Director Sam Zimbabwe said recently the trend has been “frustrating.”